k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 ### Installation

 * Install **the latest available Exago version** using the [ExagoBI Installation document](/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md).
 * Install the **Storage Management DB** - the database that keeps the report definition, which includes the report type and metadata, currency, decimal setting, fonts, colors and more.

-Note: if you're planning to use the default SQLite DB, there is no need to install it.
-The default SQLite Storage Management DB comes with Exago installation.
+The following types are supported:
+  * **SQLite** (default), doesn't require an installation since it comes with Exago installation.
+  * **PostgreSQL**, must be installed.

 **Installation Recommendations**